Having a poor credit score doesn’t always get in the way of getting a small loan…

-It‘s really important that you consider why you’ve had difficulty in the past and don’t overstretch yourself and borrow more than you think you’ll comfortably be able to repay.
-Don’t forget, falling behind on repayments can incur costly charges and damage to your credit history.
+It‘s really important that you consider why you’ve had difficulty in the past and don’t overstretch yourself by borrowing more than you think you’ll be able to comfortably repay.
+Why?
+Because falling behind on repayments can incur costly charges and damage your credit history further.

-If you want to borrow less than £1,000, then a credit card might suit your needs better.
+If you’re looking to borrow less, then a credit card might be a better option for you.
 Borrowing on a credit card is in effect like taking out a small loan, and again, how much you’ll be able to borrow will depend on your credit history.
-Those with better than average credit histories are likely to be able to borrow more than those who have a patchy track record.

-A credit card isn’t your only option though.
-If you claim benefits and find yourself in a tight spot, you can apply for a budgeting loan from the government to help make ends meet and pay for things like furniture, clothing or travel expenses.
-The smallest amount you can borrow is £100 and the loan is interest free.
+If you claim benefits and find yourself in a tight spot, you could apply for a budgeting loan from the government to help you make ends meet and pay for things like food, petrol, clothes or travel expenses.
+The smallest amount you can borrow is £100 and the loan is interest-free.

-Payday loans are also available for relatively small amounts.
-While they have received a swathe of bad press over the past few years due to bad practice and high interest rates, there are now providers who allow you to pay back the loan in several instalments, which may make it easier to manage.
+Payday loans are also an option for relatively small amounts.
+While they have received a swathe of bad press over the past few years due to bad practice and high-interest rates, there are now providers who will allow you to pay back the loan in several instalments, which may make it easier to manage.
 However, it’s worth recognising that the APR on this type of loan tends to be significantly high, so be wary of taking out a payday loan if you’re not completely confident that you can afford the high-interest costs and monthly repayments.

 Remember to be responsible

-Regardless of how much you’re borrowing and what you plan on using the money for, it’s important to think about how you’re going to repay it.
+No matter how much money you’re looking for, or what you need it for, it’s important to think about how you’re going to repay it.
 Before you take out any line of credit, consider the interest you’ll have to pay on top of repaying what you’ve borrowed, and make sure you’re confident that you’ll be able to make your monthly repayments – even if your circumstances should change.